ppy/osu-wiki/news/2020-19-11-mappers-report-september-october.md

 [-MomoX](https://osu.ppy.sh/users/2150415) is a promising osu!catch mapper from the Philippines.
 Starting off with his mapping career in 2018, -MomoX has a solid understanding of mapping concepts, techniques, and musical knowledge.
 As a high-tier fruit catcher, -MomoX has been incorporating innovative patterns and difficulty settings into his renditions to test players' reading, speed, and stamina.

 In terms of mapping style, -MomoX is a slider enthusiast who loves to emphasize strong beats via hyperdash sliders.
 He is capable of maneuvering such gimmicks consistently without breaking the flow.
 A prime example would be [rejection - Signal feat.
 Such](https://osu.ppy.sh/beatmapsets/1129636#fruits/2359821), his recently ranked marathon.
-Hereby I also introduce his slider hell map [Halozy - Kikoku Doukoku Jigokuraku](https://osu.ppy.sh/beatmapsets/990511#fruits/2071833), which features a flurry of droplets by using a high slider tick rate to design odd-shaped sliders.
+It's also worth checking out his slider hell map [Halozy - Kikoku Doukoku Jigokuraku](https://osu.ppy.sh/beatmapsets/990511#fruits/2071833), which features a flurry of droplets by using a high slider tick rate to design odd-shaped sliders.

 Despite having vast experience in creating challenging maps, -MomoX is adept at finishing spreads with easier difficulties.
 His Cup in [nanobii - Rainbow Road](https://osu.ppy.sh/beatmapsets/1234892#fruits/2571138) uses horizontal sliders and curved sliders extensively to match the main beats while offering leniency towards beginners.
 With his recent mapping activity and welcoming attitude towards feedback, more projects should be coming from -MomoX!

 ### -Joakh (osu!catch)

-A rising star in the osu!catch mapping scene, [-Joakh](https://osu.ppy.sh/users/7946084) is a newer mapper that mostly fonds of eroge music!
+A rising star in the osu!catch mapping scene, [-Joakh](https://osu.ppy.sh/users/7946084) is a newer mapper that's mostly fond of eroge music!
 His mapping style is mainly clean and consistency-based showing that he clearly knows what he's doing!
 With the high activity of map production and the presence they've been parading to the mapping community, he certainly deserves recognition!

-His recent ranked map, being his second, [Suzuyu - Euphorium](https://osu.ppy.sh/beatmapsets/1254692#fruits/2607602) features a simple yet engrossing finesse through the apt variation of flow and patterning, as well as the perfect coherence attention to the music.
+His second ranked map [Suzuyu - Euphorium](https://osu.ppy.sh/beatmapsets/1254692#fruits/2607602) features a simple yet engrossing finesse through the apt variation of flow and patterning, as well as the perfect coherence attention to the music.
 Not only does he convey his fixation to eroge, [M2U feat.
 Guriri - Marigold (VIP Remix)](https://osu.ppy.sh/beatmapsets/1257779#fruits/2614247) evinces that -Joakh can project technical mapping fashion as well!
 Showcasing peculiar stream shapes and diverse flow usage, it is a must-see for fruit catchers!

 As we all know, eroge mappers are destined for greatness!
 With more time and experience, -Joakh can definitely be one of the top mappers in osu!catch!
 Something worth mentioning would also be his capability of mapping high bpm songs such as his take on [UNDEAD CORPORATION - The Empress scream off ver](https://osu.ppy.sh/beatmapsets/1285068#fruits/2668183).
 We hope to see more of -Joakh's maps and hopefully, his motivation further grows as he is unquestionably a very promising mapper!